blaynem/rumble-raffle-DAO/README.md

 ### Flow of creating game

 1. Admin goes to create room page
-    - ~~created room will have options needed to fill out~~
+    - created room will have options needed to fill out
-    - ~~pve chances, revive chance, prize split, cost of entry, coin type, etc~~
+    - pve chances, revive chance, prize split, cost of entry, coin type, etc
-    - Future unlocks:
-      - ~~Select slug to generate~~
-      - Allows params of users that can join (only nft holders, only with certain amount of x coin, etc)
 2. After submission a room will be created in the `/rooms` db table with its params.
     - A link will be generated to send to players
 3. Users will sign in with their wallets, and click "join game"